Bacon's Rebellion: Trials and executions

+Royal commission and Berkeley's death

-After an investigative committee returned its report to King Charles II, Berkeley was relieved of the governorship and recalled to England.
-According to historian Alan Taylor, "Because the tobacco trade generated a crown revenue of about £5–£10 per laboring man, King Charles II wanted no rebellion to distract the colonists from raising the crop."
+Meanwhile, after an investigative committee returned its report to King Charles II, Berkeley was relieved of the governorship and recalled to England.
+According to one historian, "Because the tobacco trade generated a crown revenue of about £5–£10 per laboring man, King Charles II wanted no rebellion to distract the colonists from raising the crop."
 Charles II was reported to have commented, "That old fool has put to death more people in that naked country than I did here for the murder of my father."
 No record of the king's comments have been found, and the origin of the story appears to have been colonial legend that arose at least 30 years after the events.
 The king prided himself on the clemency he had shown to his father's enemies.
 Berkeley left his wife, Frances Berkeley, in Virginia and returned to England.
 She sent a letter to let him know that the current governor was making a bet that the king would refuse to receive him.
 However, William Berkeley died in July 1677, shortly after he landed in England.